juliensees/Comp-Tia-Prep/attacks.md

         - software the collects info about user, system, org without knowledge.
         - includes keyloggers and may take screenshots, microphone, or webcam

+   - Logic Bomb.
+        - usually the work of an insider threat.
+        - code that is secretly incorporated into legitimate software and is set to execute when a
+             specific condition is met.
+          - generally used to commit a malicious action.
+         *  "if ... delete ..."